panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Cut Out Holes for Eyes

 Cut holes for eyes through both the front and back layer.
 I've cut them above the "eyebrows" of the alien.
 I was afraid that the holes would look bad so I made them quite small.
 It doesn't look bad at all and I should have made them bigger as it's quite hard to see with the mask on.
-Make sure you can see clearly through the mask even when it's dark.
+Make sure you can see clearly through the mask.

 ## Attaching the LED Strip